General Dentistry Hervey Bay

 Wisdom teeth removal

-In many cases, they painlessly and easily erupt naturally over the course of your life – but if they are leading to bleeding gums or consistently causing pain and discomfort, it might be time to have at least one of the wisdom teeth removed.
+In many cases, they painlessly and easily erupt naturally over the course pf your life – but if they are leading to bleeding gums or consistently causing pain and discomfort, it might be time to have at least one of the wisdom teeth removed.
 Sometimes, they grow at an improper angle and push against your other teeth.
+An Xray will determine the position to diagnose what treatment is necessary.

 Wisdom teeth are much harder to clean when they are impacted in this way, making them a haven for tooth decay – this is yet another reason why you should not delay in seeing a dentist before the damage can spread.